RamiKrispin/awesome-ds-setting/README.md

 ![image](https://user-images.githubusercontent.com/12760966/139562122-8a360563-89f0-4108-b916-ca20a4be7fe1.png)

-This required to run git, go ahead and install it.
-Once the `command line developer tools` installed, we can go back to the terminal and start set the git golbal settings.
+The `command line developer tools` is required to run git commands.
+Once installed, we can go back to the terminal and set the global git settings.

-#### Set Git global options
+### Set Git global options

-Git enables you to set both local and global options.
-Global settings, as the names implies, applied on all repositories by default.
-You can override the global settings on specific repos by using local settings.
-I define as global the following:
+Git enables setting both local and global options.
+The global options will be used as default settings any time triggering a new repository with the `git init` command.
+You can override the global settings on specific repo by using local settings.
+Below, we will define the following global settings:

 - Git user name
 - Git user email